This guasacaca recipe is Venezuela's version of guacamole, a flavorful sauce made with ripe avocados, fresh herbs, chilies and more, so versatile.

 - Fresh Herbs.
 Parsley and cilantro.
 I like an even 50/50 split.

 - Liquids.
-1/4 cup vinegar, juice from 1 small lime, and 1/4 cup good quality extra virgin olive oil.
+Vinegar, lime juice, and good quality extra virgin olive oil.
 The oil is added at the end to emulsify the final dipping salsa, which makes it extra creamy and delicious.